4.4) Comparing phases of measured difference current with an ideal vector difference current

 4.5) Calculation of INCIDENT and REFLECTED Currents

-Now that a curve similar to a sinusoid as stated in the text books has been obtained, it is possible to analyse this data still further by separating the difference current into the INCIDENT and REFLECTED components.
+Now that a curve similar to a sinusoidal wave as stated in the text books has been obtained, it is possible to analyse this data still further by separating the difference current into the INCIDENT and REFLECTED components.

 Figure 21 INCIDENT and REFLECTED Currents of Longer Antenna